clemPal/Raspform/Readme.md

 http://<server_IP>:8080
 (the server listen the port 8080)

-If you don't know the IP address of your server on your local network, I suggest you to use the 'nmap' program to find it.
+If you don't know the IP address of your server on your local network, I suggest you to use 'nmap' to find it.